 - To figure taxes and insurance we have provided links to Zillow.
 Simply search for your target property or one similar.
 Scroll down to the property details and you will find estimated tax and insurance values.
 Cells highlighted in green will show your results.

-More calculators for rental properties and house flips
+Additional calculators for rental properties and house flipping

-I also have a fix and flip and calculator here: Fix and flip calculator.
+If you are thinking of flipping houses, the 70 percent rule can help you decide how much to pay for a flip.
+I have a fix and flip and calculator here: Fix and flip calculator.

 If you are looking for a more in-depth calculator, check out my review on Rehab Valuator.